;

 Get an Apple Cider Vinegar With “the Mother”

 When choosing apple cider vinegar you want to make sure you get a quality product.
-It should be organic, unfiltered, and contain “the mother.”

-Some apple cider vinegar will have a cloudy and murky look.
 This is what’s known as “the mother.”
 It contains beneficial bacteria, yeast, and protein.

-“The mother” is also where you get the acetic acid.
-It is also assumed that the mother is what gives ACV its other health benefits.
-However, the jury is still out on this research.
+It is also assumed that the mother is what gives apple cider vinegar its other health benefits.

 One popular quality brand is Braggs.* You may also find high-quality apple cider vinegar products on Amazon.